junxit/us-congress-bills-119/bill.md

   - **(2)** *Title 18* Section 208 of title 18, United States Code, is amended by adding at the end the following:
     > - **(e)** Any exemption—
     >   - **(1)** granted under paragraph (1) or (3) of subsection (b) shall be immediately reported to the Committees on Homeland Security and Governmental Affairs and Commerce, Science, and Transportation of the Senate and the Committees on Oversight and Government Reform and Energy and Commerce of the House of Representatives, including a detailed justification for granting the waiver; or
-    >   - **(2)** granted under subpart (C) of part 2640 of title 5 of the Code of Federal Regulations, or any successor regulation, shall be immediately reported to the Committees on Homeland Security and Governmental Affairs and Commerce, Science, and Transportation of the Senate and the Committees on Oversight and Government Reform and Energy and Commerce of the House of Representatives, including a detailed justification for granting the waiver.
+    >   - **(2)** granted under subpart (C) of part 2640 of title 5 of the, Code of Federal Regulations, or any successor regulation, shall be immediately reported to the Committees on Homeland Security and Governmental Affairs and Commerce, Science, and Transportation of the Senate and the Committees on Oversight and Government Reform and Energy and Commerce of the House of Representatives, including a detailed justification for granting the waiver.

 - **(c)** *Contents of reports* Section 13104(a)(1) of title 5, United States Code, is amended—
   - **(1)** in subparagraph (A), by inserting “, subject to subparagraph (C)” after “employment by the United States Government”; and